Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 ## Understanding the Credential Types

-Microsoft identity platform provides a variety of different authentication flows that serve different use cases and application types.
+Microsoft identity platform provides a variety of authentication flows that serve different use cases and application types.
 A primary differentiator between these flows is whether the "client" that initiates the flow is running on a user device or on a system managed by the application developer (like a web server).
 The [Microsoft Authentication Library](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-applications) documentation describes this distinction as _public_ versus _confidential_ clients.